 Nowadays, advanced techniques are used to produce an extremely accurate diagnosis.
-In addition, new and more effective means of treatment make it possible to halt or slow the progression of the disease.
+In addition, multiple effective therapeutic approaches can halt or slow the progression of the disease.
 In most cases, the prognosis is encouraging.

 Prostate cancer is the most common form of cancer in men.
 It is sometimes indolent, sometimes fatal and it causes little or no symptoms at first.
-Its incidence has increased by 30% since 1988.
 Although it strikes on average around the age of 67, it can affect men in their forties or fifties.
 In Quebec, twelve (12) men are diagnosed daily.

 The exact causes of prostate cancer remain largely unknown.
 However, research has highlighted some risk factors.

 Facts and figures